Roslyn Estates, New York: Road

+Additionally, the Village of Roslyn Estates owns and maintains roughly 7.8 mi of roads.

 Street layout

 Roslyn Estates features a winding and organic street layout, which meanders and can be unpredictable.
 Many streets, such as The Hemlocks and The Birches, use a street naming convention based on nature, including plants, flowers, and trees, and begin with "The."

 Rail

 No rail service passes through Roslyn Estates.
 The nearest Long Island Rail Road stations to the village are Roslyn on the Oyster Bay Branch and Manhasset on the Port Washington Branch.

 Bus

-Roslyn Estates is served by the n20H, n21, and n23 bus routes, which are operated by Nassau Inter-County Express (NICE).
-These three bus routes travel through the area via Northern Boulevard and Old Northern Boulevard, along the northern border of Roslyn Estates.
+Roslyn Estates is served by the n20X, n20H, n21, and n23 bus routes, which are operated by Nassau Inter-County Express (NICE).
+These four bus routes travel through the area via Northern Boulevard and Old Northern Boulevard, along the northern border of Roslyn Estates.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Roslyn Estates.

 Power

-PSEG Long Island provides power to all homes and businesses within Roslyn Estates.
+PSEG Long Island provides power to all homes and businesses within Roslyn Estates, on behalf of the Long Island Power Authority.